Manufacturing: Manufacturing Workflows: Intro to Manufacturing

 OEE Target: Optimum Equipment Efficiency score as a percentage, calculated by time efficiency and capacity.

-Time before Production: Time required to set up the work order for production, i.e. mixing cake batter.
+Setup Time: Time required to set up the work order for production, i.e. mixing cake batter.

-Time after Production: Time to clean up after production, i.e. moving the cakes to a cooling rack and washing pans.
+Cleanup Time: Time to clean up after production, i.e. moving the cakes to a cooling rack and washing pans.

 Cost per Hour: Average cost per hour of running this work center; this is often used as an average hourly cost for the employee(s) that run the work center and will be factored into the cost analysis on manufacturing orders.